Kushagrkapoor/UAVNav/README.md

 To be precise, here is what I've done:
   1. Generated environments from GymAI.
   2. Created an actor-critic network loop to execute and evaluate Q Values of actions.
-  3. To approximate Q Values, DDPG was used.
+  3. To approximate Q Values, DDPG was used since Action space was continuous.

 ![alt text](https://github.com/Kushagrkapoor/UAVNav/assets/48654665/deb44a9a-462d-4637-9000-1011617ab308)